-An intensive training program held in Perth at the Mental Health Commission commencing in mid-June 2021.
+An intensive training program held in Perth at the Mental Health Commission commencing in mid-June 2024.
 Training comprises of twenty, four-hour workshops held on consecutive Saturday mornings, on both general and AOD counselling skills and knowledge.
 Sessions on general counselling include active listening, empathy, reflection of feelings, problem solving and goal setting, supervision and confidentiality.

-AOD counselling workshops include, theories of addiction, prevalence of and reasons for AOD use, raising the issue of AOD use, AOD assessment, motivational interviewing, relapse and giving up.
-At the end of the training program in June a full day training workshop is held.
+AOD counselling workshops include, theories of AOD dependence, prevalence of and reasons for AOD use, raising the issue of AOD use, AOD assessment, motivational interviewing, relapse and giving up, trauma informed care and practice, mental health and family inclusive practice.
+At the end of the training program in October a weekend of workshops is held at a function centre.
 The Program is provided free-of-charge.